renatoasilva/gilded-rose-kata/README.md

 the tests in [GildedRoseTest.java](src/test/java/com/gildedrose/GildedRoseTest.java) were extended to cover all the possible kinds of items.

+### Testing rules against items

+I have decided to test the rules of the items itself on the unit tests.
+Initially more tests could have been added to ensure the sanity of the ranges like ensure that the ranges within the same rule, do not overlap.

+### Coverage

+Currently coverage is around 80%.

 ## Considerations

 Using a "name" as a key is not ideal, since it is prone to errors: